-The Government Department at Claremont McKenna College houses both the Government major and the International Relations major and has a large and diverse faculty in the fields of American Politics, Public Law, Political Philosophy, Comparative Government, and International Relations.
+The Government Department at Claremont McKenna College houses the Government major, the International Relations major, and the Public Policy major.
+The Department has a large and diverse faculty in the fields of American Politics, Public Law, Political Philosophy, Comparative Government, and International Relations.
 CMC Government professors are prominent in their fields and widely published.
-Our students go on to exciting careers in public affairs, as elected officials, political aides, corporate public affairs officers, diplomats, journalists, military officers, and nonprofit advocates.
+Our students go on to exciting careers in public affairs, as elected officials, political aides, corporate public affairs officers, diplomats, journalists, military officers, policy consultants, and nonprofit advocates.

 The Government major at CMC prepares students to be citizens and leaders in public life by placing students at the center of the controversies that shape our nation and world.
 It deepens students’ understanding of these controversies by situating them in a broad historical context and philosophical traditions that offer profound reflections on actual political life, with a view to having an effect on politics for the better.